SpaceX reusable launch system development program: History

-SpaceX initially attempted to land the first stage of the Falcon 1 by parachute, but the stage did not survive re-entry into the atmosphere.
+SpaceX attempted to land the first stage of the Falcon 1 by parachute, but the stage did not survive atmosphere re-entry.
 They continued to experiment unsuccessfully with parachutes on the earliest Falcon 9 flights after 2010.
-SpaceX subsequently switched its focus to developing a powered descent landing system.
+SpaceX subsequently switched to developing a powered descent landing system.

-The broad outline of the reusable launch system was first publicly described in September 2011.
+A description of the reusable launch system was outlined in September 2011.
 SpaceX said it would attempt to develop powered descent and recovery of both Falcon 9 stages—a fully vertical takeoff, vertical landing (VTVL) rocket.
-The company produced a computer-animated video depicting a notional view of the first stage returning tail-first for a powered descent and the second stage with a heat shield, reentering head first before rotating for a powered descent.
+The company produced an animated video of the first stage returning tail-first for a powered descent and the second stage with a heat shield, reentering head first before rotating for a powered descent.
 In September 2012, SpaceX began flight tests on a prototype reusable first stage with the suborbital Grasshopper rocket.
 Those tests continued into 2014, including testing of a second and larger prototype vehicle, F9R Dev1.

 News of the Grasshopper test rocket had become public a few days earlier, when the US Federal Aviation Administration released a draft Environmental Impact Assessment for the SpaceX Test Site in Texas, and the space media had reported it.
 In May 2012, SpaceX obtained a set of atmospheric test data for the recovery of the Falcon 9 first stage based on 176 test runs in the NASA Marshall Space Flight Center wind tunnel test facility.
-The work was contracted for by SpaceX under a reimbursable Space Act Agreement with NASA.
+The work was contracted out by SpaceX under a reimbursable Space Act Agreement with NASA.

 In 2012, it was projected that the first-stage separation of a reusable Falcon 9 rocket would occur at a velocity of approximately 6 Mach rather than 10 Mach for an expendable Falcon 9, to provide the residual fuel necessary for the deceleration and turnaround maneuver and the controlled descent and landing.